 Where to find masks and important information on the best types of fabrics to use:

 But remember that according to the Centers for Disease Control and Prevention (CDC), and Health Canada, homemade masks are considered a last resort.
-The first line of defense is practicing social distancing by staying home to flatten the curve.
+The first line of defence is practicing social distancing by staying home to flatten the curve.

 While these homemade face coverings offer a sense of comfort, they are by no means a complete solution.